saras152/myBehavioralCloningProject/README.md

 #### 2. Submission includes functional code

-Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing ```python drive.py model.h5``` in the command prompt window.
+Using the Udacity provided simulator, the drive.py and my model.h5 file, the car can be driven autonomously around the track by executing ```python drive.py model.h5``` in the command prompt window, and starting the simulator in autonomous mode for the track 1.

 #### 3. Submission code is usable and readable